Walters Dam

-The Walters Dam was started in 1927 and was completed in 1930.
+Construction of the dam began in 1927 and was completed in 1930.
 The project was started by Carolina Power & Light and was completed by its affiliate Phoenix Electric Co.
 The Carolina Power and Light Company established the community of Waterville at the mountain's northern base, near the confluence of Big Creek and the Pigeon River.
 Waterville provided the labor force needed to operate the company's Walters Plant, which housed the powerhouse for the Waterville Lake reservoir further upstream.

-The dam is now owned and operated by Duke Energy as an active hydroelectric facility, with a rated capacity of 112 MW.
 It was designated as a North Carolina Historic Civil Engineering Landmark in 1980.
+As of 2024 the dam was owned and operated by Duke Energy as an active hydroelectric facility, with a rated capacity of 112 MW.

+On September 27, 2024, during an episode of heavy rainfall and severe flooding caused by Hurricane Helene, the dam was reported by officials in neighbouring Cocke County to have "suffered a catastrophic failure".
+Evacuations were issued for downstream communities, including Newport, Tennessee.
+These reports were confirmed by Duke Energy to have been false.